-The SMAS facelift, or SMAS rhytidectomy, is a popular cosmetic procedure in the UK.
-If you are seeking a longer lasting youthful look, this could be the facelift for you.
+The SMAS facelift, or SMAS rhytidectomy or extended SMAS facelift is a popular cosmetic surgery procedure in the UK.
+This type of facelift surgery is ideal for those seeking a longer-lasting youthful look.
 The SMAS facelift is a surgical procedure that tightens and lifts the middle and lower parts of your face.
 It can treat the sagging skin around the cheek area, jowls and sad mouth look.
 It can also treat the neck if there is not a lot of skin laxity.
+A facelift involves repositioning and tightening the underlying facial structures and overlying skin, with the choice of technique depending on individual anatomy, degree of facial ageing, and desired results.

 The SMAS facelift is a popular procedure for patients who want an overall improvement in their appearance, as it treats sagging skin, muscle laxity and can target jowls.
-It can achieve a cheek and jowl lift.
+Facial ageing is the primary reason patients seek SMAS facelifts, as the procedure can achieve a cheek and jowl lift.

 The ageing signs that a SMAS can target include:

 SMAS facelift patients want to slow down the effects of ageing.
-We see patients in their 50’s, 60s and older achive lift and rejuvenation.
+We see patients in their 50’s, 60s and older achieve lift and rejuvenation.

 The benefits of a SMAS facelift are the following: